albumeers/pagegen-tutorial/README.md

 The first stamp in this case is measuring 37mm x 26mm and has the color "Bluish Violet and Reddish Purple".
 If the text is too wide to fit in the box it will attempt to wrap it.
 For this reason the escape character \n might be used to provide a cleaner formatting.

-7. Save the file and switch back to the Album Generator Tool and hit Generate (make sure the PDF is not open).
+7. Save the file and switch back to the Album Generator Tool and hit Generate (_make sure the PDF is not open_).
 Open the PDF if successful and look at the output.
 You should see something like this:

 <img src="images/Japan-firstrow.png" width="500px"></img>

 8. Lets now add another row and a stamp.
-You could add the stamp in the current row and generate it, but what you'll find is that it is straddling the margins (if you click the "Render Borders" you'll see what I mean).
+You could add the stamp in the current row and generate it ((_make sure the PDF is not open_), but what you'll find is that it is straddling the margins (if you click the "Render Borders" you'll see what I mean).
 So we'll add another row and place the stamp.

 _NOTE_ One nice aspect to the XML approach is it is easy to move stamps between rows.... cut and paste!
 One trick is to add all your stamps to one row and then and additional rows and move the stamps down to create the layout you want.